 11.3 Conservation of Angular Momentum

 A disk of mass 2.0 kg and radius 60 cm with a small mass of 0.05 kg attached at the edge is rotating at 2.0 rev/s.
 The small mass, while attached to the disk, slides gradually to the center of the disk.
 What is the disk’s final rotation rate?

 The Sun’s mass is its radius is and it has a rotational period of approximately 28 days.
 If the Sun should collapse into a white dwarf of radius what would its period be if no mass were ejected and a sphere of uniform density can model the Sun both before and after?

 A cylinder with rotational inertia rotates clockwise about a vertical axis through its center with angular speed A second cylinder with rotational inertia rotates counterclockwise about the same axis with angular speed .
 If the cylinders couple so they have the same rotational axis what is the angular speed of the combination?
 What percentage of the original kinetic energy is lost to friction?

-A diver off the high board imparts an initial rotation with his body fully extended before going into a tuck and executing three back somersaults before hitting the water.
-If his moment of inertia before the tuck is and after the tuck during the somersaults is , what rotation rate must he impart to his body directly off the board and before the tuck if he takes 1.4 s to execute the somersaults before hitting the water?
+A diver off the high board imparts an initial rotation with their body fully extended before going into a tuck and executing three back somersaults before hitting the water.
+If their moment of inertia before the tuck is and after the tuck during the somersaults is , what rotation rate must the diver impart to their body directly off the board and before the tuck if they take 1.4 s to execute the somersaults before hitting the water?

 An Earth satellite has its apogee at 2500 km above the surface of Earth and perigee at 500 km above the surface of Earth.
 At apogee its speed is 6260 m/s.
 What is its speed at perigee?
 Earth’s radius is 6370 km (see below).